 Angel on the Northern line (City branch) and Farringdon on the Metropolitan, Hammersmith and City and Circle lines.

 Routes 4, 19, 30, 38, 43, X43, 55, 56, 73, 153, 214, 243, 341, 505 pass nearby.

-Parking in the roads surrounding the university is on parking meters.
-The nearest National Car Park to Northampton Square is on Skinner Street, off St John Street.
+There are parking meters in the roads surrounding the university.
+The nearest National Car Park is on Skinner Street, off St John Street.